United States v. McMahon: Trial

 The United States government brought six charges against McMahon; however, three of the six were thrown out of court before the full trial.
 The three that remained were for two counts of distributing steroids and one of conspiracy to distribute steroids.
 The case was heard by Judge Jacob Mishler.
 The prosecution alleged that McMahon was in charge of distribution of illegal steroids to WWF wrestlers; they also charged that McMahon had required wrestlers to take steroids while they were in the WWF.
 Appearing as the prosecution's main witness was Hulk Hogan, who had been the WWF's biggest star during the expansion and was working for WCW at the time of the trial.
 Testifying under immunity from prosecution, Hogan said that while he had taken steroids previously under his own prescription for medical purposes and received them from Zahorian with his fanmail and paychecks, McMahon had never asked him to take any nor bought any on his behalf.

 Eleven wrestlers, including Hogan, were called to testify by the prosecution.
-No other wrestlers called to the stand attested that McMahon had supplied them with steroids apart from Nailz.
+No wrestlers called to the stand attested that McMahon had supplied them with steroids, apart from Nailz.
 Nailz claimed that McMahon had pressured him into taking steroids to make him bigger.
-However, McMahon's defense attorney argued that Nailz was a hostile witness as he had been fired from the WWF previously and was disgruntled and looking for revenge.
+However, McMahon's defense attorney argued that Nailz was a hostile witness, as he had been fired from the WWF previously and was disgruntled and looking for revenge.
 Nailz contradicted himself during his testimony by stating that he had no animosity towards McMahon but later answered in the affirmative that he hated McMahon.

 McMahon's legal team did not enter a defense.
 McMahon's lawyer stated he had only had one discussion with Zahorian about steroids and that was over McMahon's concerns about the health of his wrestlers.
 Judge Mishler dismissed the distribution charges on the grounds that the prosecution had provided insufficient evidence that they occurred within the court's jurisdiction.
 The jury deliberated for sixteen hours on the conspiracy charge before pronouncing a "not guilty" verdict.
-McMahon stated that he had used steroids but before they became illegal in 1991 under the Controlled Substances Act.
-McMahon declared his company drug-free and the WWF brought in a tough independent drugs-testing policy following this.
+McMahon stated that he had used steroids before they became illegal in 1991 under the Controlled Substances Act.
+McMahon declared his company drug-free and that the WWF had brought in a "tough independent drug-testing policy" following this.
 Any WWF wrestler caught with drugs would be fired, as occurred a year later when Crush was arrested for being in possession of steroids and marijuana in Hawaii.
 He was fired by the WWF as a result, in accordance with McMahon's new policy.